The 5 principles of game play in primary school PE

 How to Use These Principles in PE

-When teaching, use these principles of invasion games to structure lessons, guide questioning, and scaffold tactics.
-For example:
+When teaching, structure lessons around these principles, guide questioning, and scaffold tactics.
+Examples include:

-Teaching gameplay through these principles ensures that your pupils don’t just play the game; they understand it.
+Teaching gameplay through these principles ensures pupils don’t just play - they understand.

 Year 3 Basketball Lesson 4